 'I was thrilled to find myself part of a conservatoire offering a nurturing yet professional teaching environment, with exceptional musicians open to collaboration and thoughtful, encouraging peers.'

-Our alumni work across the world, including Hollywood and London, winning BAFTAs, Grammys, Golden Globes, Academy Awards and other accolades for their work in film, television and video games.
+Our alumni work across the world, including Hollywood, Europe and Asia, winning BAFTAs, Grammys, Golden Globes, Academy Awards and other accolades for their work in film, television and gaming.

 Recent visiting artists